 If you find a solution online, please submit a link to that solution anonymously.
 When we find an online solution, we ask the author to remove it.
 We also record the solution and use it to check for copying.
 By reporting online solutions, you help keep the course fair for everyone.

-In summary, we expect you to hand in your own work, take your own tests, and complete your own projects.
+In summary, we expect you to hand in your own work, take your own tests, and complete projects with code written only by you and your partner.
 The assignments and evaluations are structured to help you learn, which is why you are here.
-The course staff works hard to put together this course, and we ask in return that you respect the integrity of the course by not misrepresenting your work.

 Rather than copying someone else's work, ask for help.
 You are not alone in this course!
 The entire staff is here to help you succeed.
 If you invest the time to learn the material and complete the projects, you won't need to copy any answers.